merledu/common_peripheral_vips/README.md

 # common_peripheral_vips
-This repository contains VIPs for generic peripheral.
+This repository contains VIPs for generic peripherals.